MicrosoftDocs/ATADocs/ATPDocs/deploy/directory-service-accounts.md

 | `DC03.emea.contoso.com`   | `DSA2.emea.contoso.com`            |
 | `DC04.contoso.com`        | Round robin                      |

->[!NOTE]
->
-> - In a multi-domain forest, we recommend that you create the DSA account in the domain with the largest number of domain controllers.
->
-> - In multi-forest, multi-domain environment, consider creating a DSA entry for each domain in the environment to avoid failed authentications from being recorded due to the round robin method.

 >[!IMPORTANT]
 >If a sensor isn't able to successfully authenticate via LDAP to the Active Directory domain at startup, the sensor won't enter a running state and a health issue is generated.
 For more information, see [Defender for Identity health issues](../health-alerts.md).